 Someone recently asked me to weigh-in on pastors who leave their clergy positions.
 The last statistic I’ve seen on this score is that in the USA, 2,000 pastors leave the clergy system every month.

 The question was in two parts: (1) “Frank, do pastors who step down from their positions ever contact you?
-(2) If so, what is your advice for them?
+I see some of the more popular ones writing books about church and church restoration (2) If so, what is your advice for them?

-These pastors wanted to learn.
+The pastors who have contacted me wanted to learn.
 They were humble in heart, eager to find answers.
 They were modest (and wise) enough to resist making the mistake of trying to re-invent the wheel by themselves.

 One of them has ministered regularly on television.
 If I named him, most of you would know who he is.
 I tip my hat to that man for his humility and his accessibility.
 He’s not a celebrity, although he could be if he chose to.
 We’ve spoken by email and phone.
 And given his stature, I’m impressed that he’s so accessible.
 Accessibility is a mark of Jesus Christ.

-In response to the second part of the above question, here is my advice to pastors who have stepped down from their positions:
+So in response to the second part of the above question, here is my advice to pastors who have stepped down from their positions — especially the celebrity pastors:

 1) Make yourself accessible immediately.
 It’s standard fair for megachurch pastors to be inaccessible.
 But all this does is feed the cult of celebrity that’s poisoned the drinking water of Christianity today.
 Humble yourself and allow people to reach you by email and/or Facebook message and/or your blog or website.